-For most professionals, typical business presentations include having to sit through monotonous discussion while trying to decipher the small text projected in front you.
+For most professionals, typical business presentations include having to sit through monotonous discussion while trying to decipher the small text projected in front them.

-While these scenarios might be common, boring business presentations shouldn’t be the norm.
+While these scenarios are common, bland business presentations shouldn’t be the norm.

 For your big presentation, turn the situation around and deliver something memorable that will leave a lasting impact on your audience.
 That’s why we decided to review the different things you can change and emphasize for your business presentations.

 Take note of these essential characteristics and learn to apply them to your work:

 The problem with most business presentations is that they often lack emotional impact.

 Because they’re delivered in formal settings, presenters think that business presentations need to focus on the hard facts.

 While data is obviously important to help build the credibility of your presentation, you still need to add a human element in order to create a connection with the audience.
 What better way to capture their attention and keep them engaged than by building this important rapport?

 Of course, this doesn’t mean that you have to try and move your colleagues to tears or leave them rolling on the floor with laughter.
 Your goal is to build an authentic experience for them.
 Instead of presenting overwhelming amounts of charts and data, try to integrate a story to your presentation.